Linked List (Chain Storage)

 // now the linked list becomes 1 -> 2 -> 3 -> 4

-Deleting an Element from the Head of a Singly Linked List
+Deleting the Head Node in a Singly Linked List

-This operation is quite simple; just move the head
+This operation is straightforward.
+Just move the head

-to the next node.
-Let's look at the code directly:
+pointer to the next node.
+Let's look at the code:

 // create a singly linked list